LM-Ince/lab-website-ince/team/index.md

 ## Funding

 {% capture text %}
-Our work is made possible by funding from the NIH (R01AG078758 - PI: Laura Fonken, Co-I: Louise Ince, Co-I: Andrew Gaudet) and start-up funds to Laura Fonken.
+Our work is made possible by funding from the NIH (R01AG078758 - PI: Laura Fonken, Co-I: Louise Ince, Co-I: Andrew Gaudet) and start-up funds to Louise Ince.

 {:.center}
 {% endcapture %}